 Not every cancer or blood disorder requires treatment through a current clinical trial.
 In fact, there are now many cases that we can treat and even cure with broad scope solutions, but those available treatments exist because of ongoing research.
 For the children who are diagnosed with cancers and blood disorders that are rare or challenging, research often provides the best chance of recovery.
 That's why we are involved in research and a continued pursuit of a cure for each and every child.

-Cook Children's Medical Center is ranked in the top 1 percent of the nation's hospitals, receiving Magnet® designation for three consecutive terms, in nursing quality and excellence.
-It has a distinguished international reputation for providing extraordinary care and achieving positive outcomes for Hematology and Oncology patients.
-Our nurses are at the heart of everything we do, providing the very best care to our patients day in and day out.
+Cook Children's Medical Center is ranked in the top 1 percent of the nation's hospitals, receiving Magnet® designation for four consecutive terms, in nursing quality and excellence.

 Patient and Family centered care is an approach to the planning, delivery and evaluation of health care that is grounded in the recognition that families play a vital role in the health and well-being of infants, children, and adolescents.
 At Cook Children's, each department has their own family advisory council (FAC).
 This mutually beneficial partnership has led to the creation of the following projects this past year: